Bobby Franklin (American football): Cleveland Browns

 In 1961, the Browns employed Franklin as a kickoff specialist in addition to his defensive duties.

 Franklin, who also served as the holder for field goals and extra points at Ole Miss, performed the same duties throughout his years with Cleveland, teaming with kickers Baker (1960) and Hall of Famer Lou Groza (1961-1966).
 In his rookie season, he scored the game's first touchdown with a 19-yard run on a fake field goal in the Browns' final exhibition game, a 14-10 home victory over the Detroit Lions.
 He repeated the feat in a 1961 league game against the St. Louis Cardinals, going 12 yards to score in a 21-0 victory.

-He was a member of the 1964 world's championship Browns team that defeated the Baltimore Colts, 27-0 and paired with Groza for three extra points and two field goals in the game.
+He was a member of the Browns that won the 1964 NFL Championship Game over the Baltimore Colts, pairing with Groza for three extra points and two field goals in the game.
 Franklin, who served as Cleveland's backup punter throughout his career with the team, punted four times for the Browns in 1965 and appeared in that season's championship game against the Green Bay Packers, which the Browns lost, 23-12.

-Exposed by the Browns in the 1966 NFL Expansion Draft to stock the new Atlanta Falcons franchise, Franklin was selected along with teammates Larry Benz and Dale Memmelaar.
+Exposed by the Browns in the 1966 NFL expansion draft to stock the new Atlanta Falcons franchise, Franklin was selected along with teammates Larry Benz and Dale Memmelaar.
 Released by Atlanta prior to the start of the regular season, Franklin joined Georgia Tech as a freshman coach.
 He rejoined the Browns in late September.
 He remained with the team through the rest of the season after which he announced his retirement to rejoin the coaching staff at Georgia Tech.

+Coaching career

-Dallas Cowboys, Other NFL Affiliations
+NFL

-In 1968, Franklin joined the Dallas Cowboys coaching staff under Tom Landry, serving as defensive backfield coach for four seasons (1968-1971) and as special teams coach in 1972.
+In 1968, Franklin joined the Dallas Cowboys coaching staff under Tom Landry, serving as defensive backfield coach for four seasons, from 1968 to 1971, and as special teams coach in 1972.
 He coached in Super Bowl V and Super Bowl VI, earning his second NFL Championship ring in the second game.

-He served as the defensive backfield coach of the Baltimore Colts for the 1973 season and scouted for the Seattle Seahawks from 1980-1985.
+Franklin served as the defensive backfield coach of the Baltimore Colts for the 1973 season and scouted for the Seattle Seahawks from 1980 to 1985.